rav-i/rav-i/README.md

-- 📫 How to reach me ravisankarr1406@gmail.com
+- 📫 How to reach me rev6336 @ discord